lagenhetsbyte/build-scripts/blackbox/README.md

       "forceDeployment": false, // Continues deployment without waiting for current deployment to complete.
       "dockerLoginCommand": "sudo aws ecr get-login-password --region eu-north-1 | sudo docker login --username AWS --password-stdin 123123123.dkr.ecr.eu-north-1.amazonaws.com",
       // Optional.
 Bash command line to sync AWS access key with docker.
-      "domains": ["somedomain.com"], // Required.
-These will be added to the proxy.
+      "domains": ["somedomain.com"], // Required, but the array can be empty for services that doesn't have an endpoint.
       "name": "service1", // Required, must be unique.
       "image": "strm/helloworld-http", // deploy.sh adds the new image here.
 Otherwise, this field is required.
-Don't use :latest, it brakes automatic rollback.
+Don't use :latest, it ruins automatic rollback.
-      "appPort": 3001, // Requred.
+      "appPort": 3001, // Required.
       "env": {
         // Optional.
         "NODE_ENV": "development"